 The feature follows the recent launch of the Accessibility Hub, outlining the numerous ways smart home devices and virtual assistants can help unlock new ways to get things done such as identifying store cupboard ingredients, turning everyday difficulties into effortless independence.
 See below for some additional accessibility features that are offered by Alexa in a continued effort to support all our customers, including people with disabilities.

 In addition to the “Call RNIB Helpline” feature, owners of an Echo device also have access to the below features via the Accessibility Hub.

 Late last year, Amazon introduced Show & Tell in the UK, allowing Echo users with a screen to hold common household objects up to the camera and simply ask, “Alexa, what am I holding” to identify the items that are difficult to recognise by touch alone, such as tins and cleaning products.

 Customers in the UK can ask Alexa to speak slower or speak faster, enabling Alexa to adapt to a diverse set of customer needs.
 Those who are visually impaired, and use text to speech on their technology, can request that Alexa speaks faster, mimicking the speed they are used to on other technology devices.
 This feature also aides those who are hard of hearing, allowing Alexa to speak at a preferred rate that suits their needs.

-The Screen Magnifier feature allows people with low vision to zoom in/out and pan to enlarge items on the screen for improved visibility, this enables customers of an Echo with a screen can still utilise functions such as cook-along.
+The Screen Magnifier feature allows people with low vision to zoom in/out and pan to enlarge items on the screen for improved visibility.
+This enables customers of an Echo with a screen to still utilise functions such as cook-along.